gchq/Palisade-services/audit-service/README.md

 *The token value come from the headers of the Kafka message that the service receives.
 This links the audit message to the original request that was made.

 If an error has occurred while Palisade is processing a client request then an AuditErrorMessage will be added to the `error` Kafka topic by the service that encountered the issue.
-This type of message can be sent from all the Palisade services.
+This type of message can be sent from any of the Palisade services.
 This message will be read by the Audit Service and passed to the service implementation to allow the details of the error message to be logged.

 If the client request was successful then an AuditSuccessMessage will be added to the `success` Kafka topic by the service that created the success message.